 Assign tickets to agents who have the right skill sets, training, and experience to handle them.
 Encourage them to act as a one-man army and escalate to second-level support only when required.

-Ensure that critical customer information such as past issues, contact history, etc. are available with your agents.
+Ensure that critical customer information, such as past issues, contact history, etc., is available with your agents.
 This would prohibit the need to escalate or transfer a case due to the lack of sufficient information at hand.

 2. Enhance Your Self-Service Capabilities

 When a customer encounters an issue with a company’s products or services, where do they search for an answer?
 The internet.

 Did you know that around 25% of customers search for relevant answers for 10-15 minutes online before approaching a business?
 This means that your self-service portal or knowledge base has more potential than you might think.